Data Protection Centre/Google Workspace/An Admin's Guide to Google Vault

 What is eDiscovery in Google Vault?

 Google Vault allows users to search, hold and export data in Google Workspace.
 A workspace can be created in Google Vault called “Matter” to perform one or more of these actions.
-Matter can contain -
+Matter can contain:

 • Saved search queries